ShiYaya/graph/README.md

 1. [Encoding Sentences with Graph Convolutional Networks for Semantic Role Labeling](https://arxiv.org/abs/1703.04826)</br>
 1. [Exploring Visual Relationship for Image Captioning](https://arxiv.org/abs/1809.07041)

+## dynamic edges
+- Dynamic edgeconditioned filters in convolutional neural networks on graphs.
+(CVPR 2017)
+- Dynamic graph cnn for learning on point clouds

 ## 图表达：Graph Level Representation/Readout Operations  ★
 **Order invariance**  A critical requirement for the graph readout operation is that the operation should be invariant to the order